 Gwen, Hass, Lamb Hass, Pinkerton, Reed, Rincon, Secondo, Wurtz, Lula

 Type “B” comprises the following varieties of avocado;

 Bacon, Edranol, Fuerte, Llanos Hass, Ryan, Sharwil, Shepard, Zutano.

-The flowers of Type “A” varieties open as the female in the first morning and close in next late morning and open in the afternoon as male flowers and flowers of Type “B” act opposite.
-In other words, if flowers of type “A” will be acted as female then the flowers of type “B” acted as male at the same time.
+The flowers of Type “A” varieties open as the female in the first morning and close in the next late morning and open in the afternoon as male flowers and flowers of Type “B” act the opposite.
+In other words, if flowers of type “A” will be acted as female then the flowers of type “B” act as male at the same time.

-These subtropical species needs a climate without frost and not too much wind.
-The plantlets of Avocado should be protected from frost for 3 years, planted in Khareef season and give fruit in October / November.
+These subtropical species need a climate without frost and not too much wind.
+The plantlets of Avocado should be protected from frost for 3 years, planted in the Khareef season, and given fruit in October / November.
 After flowering, fruit setting takes a few months.